tobinbradley/dirt-simple-postgis-http-api/README.md

 # Getting Started
-The PostGIS HTTP API is a dirt-simple way to expose geospatial functionality to your applications.
-It takes simple requests over HTTP (GET or POST) and returns JSON or JSONP to the requestor.
+The Dirt-Simple PostGIS HTTP API is an easy way to expose geospatial functionality to your applications.
+It takes simple requests over HTTP (GET or POST) and returns JSON or JSONP to the requester.
 Although the focus of the project has generally been on exposing PostGIS functionality to web apps, you can use the framework to connect to any PHP PDO supported database (read: just about anything).

 ## Setup
 #### Step 1 - PostgreSQL and PostGIS